somersgreg/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content
 2. What is an event?
+DOM events are actions that occur as a result of the user action or as result of state change of the elements of a DOM tree.
 3. What is an event listener?
+An event listener is a procedure in JavaScript that waits for an event to occur.
+The simple example of an event is a user clicking the mouse or pressing a key on the keyboard.
 4. Why would we convert a NodeList into an Array?
+So you can loop over it
 5. What is a component?
+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.
+Components come in two types, Class components and Function components
+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.